If you’re trying to figure out where to get your mortgage, you’re probably wondering: should I go to my bank or use a mortgage broker?

 Why does this matter?
 Because what you think your income is and what actually qualifies are often two different things.
 You might count a one-time car allowance as regular income, or include bonuses that lenders won’t consider.

 Lenders want consistent, predictable income.
 For variable income, they typically want a two-year history.
 They won’t count something just because it shows up on your tax return once.
-Understanding Mortgage Documents: What Your Broker Needs can speed up the process significantly.
+Having your document checklist for an investment property mortgage ready can speed up the process significantly.

 If you want a full underwrite pre-approval instead of the basic rate hold most banks offer, book a free strategy call with LendCity and we will verify your actual qualifying numbers upfront.